cheehieu/usc-auv-kill-switch/README.md

 ### Rev. 2
-The Arduino Nano uses a simple sketch developed in the Arduino IDE.
+The Arduino Nano uses a simple sketch developed with the Arduino IDE.

 ```
 const int REED_SW = A0;
 const int RED_LED1 = 3;